demidovakatya/courses/README.md

 ```

+### Question 1

-1. Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
+Have total emissions from PM2.5 decreased in the United States from 1999 to 2008?
 Using the base plotting system, make a plot showing the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.

 ```
 # Aggregate the amout of PM2.5 emission by year